CPA Exam timeline and preparation

 Once you understand the scope of the exam material, you’ll be able to hone in on what will be the easiest or most difficult sections for you and plan accordingly.
 Becker can help you create a schedule that best works for your needs.

-Organizing your study routine
+Organizing your CPA study time

 Passing the CPA Exam requires a great deal of time and effort, so it’s important to allow for adequate study time of the in-depth material.
 Remember that once you pass your first exam, you’ll have 18 months to pass the 3 remaining ones.
-By planning your study schedule ahead of time, you can make sure you’re best prepared to pass the exam with flying colors.
+By planning your CPA schedule ahead of time, you can make sure you’re best prepared to pass the exam with flying colors.
 Most candidates spend between 200 to 400 hours of time studying for the entire exam; that’s about 20-25 hours per week, which can be a substantial time commitment on top of your other obligations.
 You’ll want to make sure you leave room for lectures, practice questions, mock exams and any other kinds of studying you choose to partake in.

 PRO TIP: Plan your time strategically

-In order to create a realistic schedule, remember to consider the outside influences that could affect your study schedule.
-Ask yourself a few questions: Are you starting a new job starting soon?
+In order to create a realistic CPA Exam schedule, remember to consider the outside influences that could affect your study schedule.
+Ask yourself a few questions: Are you starting a new job soon?
 Is it your firm’s busy season?
 Do you have any events coming up in your personal life (weddings, vacations, etc.)?
 You need to take these things into account to ensure you give yourself the proper amount of study time.
 Read this blog to learn how to balance study time with your personal life.

 Scheduling each section